ipfs-shipyard/workshop-idm-chat-dapp/README.md

 ## Walk-through

-Follow the step-by-step walk-through below to complete the workshop.

-At any time, you may check the final application in the [`with-idm`](https://github.com/ipfs-shipyard/workshop-idm-chat-dapp/compare/master...with-idm) branch in case you are running into issues.
+Follow the each step below to complete the workshop.
+At any time, you may check the final application in the [`with-idm`](https://github.com/ipfs-shipyard/workshop-idm-chat-dapp/compare/master...with-idm) branch if you are stuck or running into issues.

 1. [Installing](#1-installing)
 1. [Understanding the Chat app](#2-understanding-the-chat-app)